 Rosenwald Schools Initiative

-Make sure to sign up for email updates to be the first to know about when registration goes live—the first 50 paying registrants will receive a complimentary gift from the Durham Convention and Visitors Bureau!
+Register early as the first 50 paying registrants will receive a complimentary gift from the Durham Convention and Visitors Bureau!

 The National Trust for Historic Preservation along with a team of local partners are proud to present the 2015 National Rosenwald Schools Conference: Sharing the Past→Shaping the Future in Durham, North Carolina.
 Once home to the largest number of Rosenwald Schools, North Carolina is rich with Rosenwald School restoration and rehabilitation activities.
 Durham and the surrounding area will serve as a living laboratory through field tours to the many Rosenwald Schools and historic sites in the area, classroom sessions, oral history archiving, documentaries, hands-on preservation workshops, and informative local tours and activities that will foster documentation and preservation of Rosenwald Schools, and help shape a vision for their future.